semaphoreci/semaphore/docs/docs/reference/dashboard-yaml.md

 ## Overview

 A dashboard in an interface containing widgets.
-Widgets can give you an overview of events and operations that happen inyour Semaphore organization.
+Widgets can give you an overview of events and operations that happen in your Semaphore organization.

-More specifically, widgets are used for viewing activity of pipelines and workflows.
+More specifically, widgets are used for viewing the activity of pipelines and workflows.
 You can use filters to modify the views.

 Each dashboard is associated with an organization.
 Therefore, in order to view a specific dashboard, you should be connected to the organization to which it belongs.